UNLOCKING IGA BEST PRACTICES: A COMPREHENSIVE GUIDE

 1. Define role templates: Identify common job functions or responsibilities within the organization and create role templates that capture the necessary privileges and entitlements for each role.
 This simplifies the user provisioning process.

-2. Automate provisioning processes: Implement automated processes for provisioning and deprovisioning user accounts based on their assigned roles.
+2. Automate provisioning processes: Implement automated processes for provisioning and de-provisioning user accounts based on their assigned roles.
 This helps streamline user onboarding and offboarding procedures, reducing manual effort and minimizing errors.

 3. Establish approval workflows: Define clear approval workflows for user provisioning requests.
 This ensures that access requests are properly reviewed and authorized by the appropriate stakeholders before granting access.